dbierer/php-class-notes/apache-training-class-notes.md

 ```

 ## Lab Notes
+* LAB: Alias
+  * Might want to add the 3 directives to stop browser cache
+* LAB: ScriptAlias
+* LAB: RewriteCond
+  * Might not work!
+  * Maybe try something from the slide examples for this lab!
+* LAB: RewriteBase
 * LAB: mod_headers
   * force refresh the browser by hitting `CTL+F5` otherwise the browser caches the page!
   * dont forget to clone the LAB source code (see next line) + copy the /var/www/* structure over to /var/www